-It's also home to Little Italy and a bustling section of the borough home to many authentic Italian shops and restaurants.
+Additionally, the Bronx is also home to Little Italy, a bustling section home to many authentic Italian shops and restaurants.
 Some of the most recommended eateries include Zero Otto Nove, Emilia's, and Antonio's Trattoria.

 Staten Island is the biggest New York City borough with the smallest population.
 This allows the spacious borough to have room for over 12,000 acres of beautiful and meticulously maintained parkland.
 The borough has so much public recreation space it's been nicknamed the greenest borough.

 While there are over 170 parks on Staten Island, some of the most famous include Fresh Kills Park, Snug Harbor Cultural Center and Botanical Garden, and the Chinese Scholar's Garden.